-- The water bottle must be emptied and cleaned once a week, for instance when changing gum. - Refill with demineralised water only to avoid contamination of gum/plates. - With the gum/water replenish system installed, gum should only be changed/refilled and cleaned once a week.
+- The water tank must be emptied and cleaned once a week, for instance when changing gum. - Models with backside wash only: The wash section must be emptied and cleaned once a month, for instance when cleaning the rollers.
+The wash section is drained by turning the two way valve to the vertical position.
+After cleaning the valve has to be closed.
+Before first plate is processed, it is recommended to run program #7 for 5 minutes, then wash tray will be full. - Refill with demineralised water only to avoid contamination of gum/plates. - With the gum/water replenish system installed, gum should only be changed/refilled and cleaned once a week.

-Gum consumption will be approximately $20 \text{ g/m}^2$ .
-Water consumption will be approximately $40 \text{ g/m}^2$ .
+Gum consumption will be approximately 20 g/m^2 .
+Water consumption will be approximately 40 g/m^2 .